Overcoming cultural blind spots in global training

 • How do we relate to pleasure?

-How to spot blind spots early on
+How to notice blind spots early on

-What we do need to ensure is that we are making these choices and having these conversations early on in the process.
-You will get better results from learners if your content is created with cultural diversity in mind, rather than trying to make it diverse retrospectively.
-You’ll find this not only saves you a ton of time, but also results in content that truly speaks to the individual.
-It’s win-win.
+You will get better results from learners if your content is created with cultural diversity in mind rather than trying to make it diverse retrospectively.
+You’ll find this not only saves you time, it also results in content that truly speaks to the individual.

-We love sharing our knowledge and expertise on this, and many other language, culture, translation, and localisation-related subjects.
-Please do get in touch, our friendly team is always very happy to help.
+We love sharing our knowledge and expertise on this and other language, culture, translation, and localisation-related subjects.

 Call us on +44 (0) 1926 335 681 or email info@comtectranslations.com.